Beam-align: distributed user association for mmWave networks with multi-connectivity: BEAM-ALIGN: UA considering beam misalignment

+While we devised the optimal UA scheme in the earlier sections, it is impractical due to the associated high computational complexity and the need for information exchange between the BSs and a central entity, e.g. controller.
+The optimization scheme is a multi-knapsack problem, which is known to be NP-hard.
+Therefore, in this section, we design a near-optimal distributed UA scheme, which is only based on local user information, so that it will not involve any communication between BSs.
+Based only on the experienced received SINR from a BS, each user sends a connection request to this given BS.
+Then, the BS, given all connection requests, decides whether to connect or not.
+Consequently, the UA scheme can run efficiently and exhibits high scalability, which makes it favorable in real deployments with many BSs and users.

-Based on the observation that misalignment is a key factor in deciding whether to connect to a BS, we devise \textsc{beam-align} whose pseudocode is shown in Algorithm (\ref{alg:beamwidth_heuristic}).
-In \textsc{beam-align}, a user connects to every BS for which the BS-user misalignment is smaller than a threshold $\sigma(\theta^b)$ if that beam is not fully occupied yet.
-When the number of incoming requests for a beam is higher than the maximum allowed $s$, the BS gives priority to users with high SNR to maximize the achieved throughput.
-The time that a BS serves a user is split equally among the users that are in the same beam.
+Based on our observation that misalignment is a key factor in deciding whether to connect to a BS, we devise \textsc{beam-align} whose pseudocode is shown in Alg.~(\ref{alg:beamwidth_heuristic}).
+In \textsc{beam-align}, a user connects to every BS for which the BS-user misalignment is smaller than a threshold $\sigma(\theta^b)$, and if the number of active BS beams when accepting the request does not exceed $M$.
+When the number of incoming requests for a beam is higher than the maximum allowed $s$, the BS gives priority to users with high SINR to maximize the achieved throughput.
+The time that a BS serves a user is split equally among the users who are in the same beam.
 This algorithm can be run in a distributed manner at each BS without global knowledge of other BSs and users.
-For instance, at the beginning of a time slot, users can send their connection requests to the BSs and each BS can accept or reject the requests based on the misalignment and total number of received requests.
-To maintain the minimum signal quality for decodability of the signal, users can only send a connection request to a BS if the link-SNR is higher than $\gamma_{\text{min}}$.
-As the complexity of sorting the incoming requests according to the corresponding link SNRs~(in Line~\ref{alg:sortusers}) is dominant in comparison to deciding to accept a user's request~(in Line~\ref{alg:foreachuser}-Line~\ref{alg:addLink}), the complexity of running \textsc{beam-align} is $O(|\mathcal{U}|\log|\mathcal{U}|)$.
+For instance, at the beginning of a time slot, users can send their connection requests to the BSs through the uplink control channels and each BS can accept or reject the requests based on the misalignment~(Line~\ref{alg:ifmisalign}) and total number of received requests~(Line~\ref{alg:iftotalusers}).
+To maintain the minimum signal quality for decodability of the signal, users can only send a connection request to a BS if the link-SNR is larger than $\gamma_{\text{min}}$.
+As the complexity of sorting the incoming requests according to the corresponding link SINRs~(in Line~\ref{alg:sortusers}) is dominant in comparison to deciding to accept a user's request~(in Line~\ref{alg:foreachuser}-Line~\ref{alg:addLink}), the complexity of running \textsc{beam-align} is $O(|\mathcal{U}|\log|\mathcal{U}|)$.